yetanotherbhai/target.en/help/c_estimating_lift_in_revenue.md

 ---
+title: Estimating Lift in Revenue
 description: Target can estimate the revenue lift you would attain if all users view the winning experience.
-keywords: revenue lift;revenue;estimating lift in revenue;calculate lift;estimated value
-seo-description: Target can estimate the revenue lift you would attain if all users view the winning experience.
+seo-description: Adobe Target can estimate the revenue lift you would attain if all users view the winning experience.
-seo-title: Estimating Lift in Revenue
+seo-title: Estimating Lift in Revenue in Adobe Target
-solution: Target
+product: Target
-title: Estimating Lift in Revenue
 topic: Advanced,Standard,Classic
 uuid: fbb5e4bd-3e65-4e16-90e4-0481f2885581
 index: y